ianforrest/portfolio/src/pages/blog/2021-03-13-shopify-adding-product-data-like-product-brand-to-seo-page-titles.md

 Here’s how to pull it off by adding a product's vendor attribute to the code that generates each page title.

 1. Log in to your Shopify admin area and navigate to the Themes page of your Online Store.
 Click the Action dropdown next to your theme and click Edit code.

-2 a.
-Your next step depends on how your theme is built.
+2. Your next step depends on how your theme is built.
 Themes like Impulse and Supply have an seo-title.liquid file in the Snippets folder.
 In those cases, open up the seo-title.liquid file and add {{ product.vendor }} to the front of {{ page_title }} and hit Save.

 ```ruby
 {%- capture seo_title -%}